 Frustrated by the incidents, Sheely started a petition demanding walk-through metal detectors at all KUSD schools.

-"Without metal detectors, how can they possibly know who's carrying a weapon?" she asked.
+"Without metal detectors, how can they possibly know who's carrying a weapon?" she said.

-In less than a week, more than 500 people have signed.
-Sheely plans to present the petition to the school board at their meeting Monday, February 24 — the same day the board is scheduled to vote on a metal detector policy.
+In less than a week, more than 300 people have signed.
+Sheely hopes the petition reaches 1,000 signatures and plans to present the petition at the school board meeting Monday, February 24 — the same day the board is scheduled to vote on a metal detector policy.

 "I just beg KUSD to please, please hear the parents' cries," Sheely said.
 "Children are threatening to kill other children.
 We have to be adults and make these decisions to keep them safe."

 "We're at a point now with so many threats and guns showing up that we need more than just police officers in schools," Leeman said.
-"Every week it gets scarier."
+"Every week it gets scarier, we need kids and staff to be safe."

-The Kenosha Unified School Board will vote on a metal detector policy at their February 24 meeting.
+The Kenosha Unified School Board will review and possibly vote on a metal detector policy at their February 24 meeting.
 If approved, the policy would allow administrators to conduct random searches using metal detectors and wands.

 For parents like Sheely, that vote can't come soon enough.